SofaPirate/Plaquette/docs/getting_started.rst

 So far so good.
 Let's see if we can push this a bit further.

-The ``Wave`` unit type provides two parameters that allows you to create a wide range of rhythmic patterns:
+The ``Wave`` unit type accepts two arguments that allow you to create a wide range of rhythmic patterns:

 .. code:: cpp